ajcr/ajcr.github.io/_posts/2015-2-27-Words-noone-wants.md

 Not by a very long way.
 Checking these domains against a list of over 375,000 words, names and places, it turns out that only around 64% of these words are in use.
 What's more, the most popular words (*online*, *group*, *design*, ...) are incredibly popular: just over 1,000 words account for half of all words appearing in registered .com and .net domains.

-This means that, even among the words that are used, there are thousands that are hardly used at all.
+This means that, even among the words that do appear, many are hardly used at all.

 <img src="{{ site.baseurl }}/images/N-most-popular.png" "N most popular words / Percentage of all words" style="width: 800px;"/>